theycallmethetailor/js-function-scopes/README.md

 "The relationship between Java and JavaScript is almost exactly like that between grapes and grapefruit"

-Java is an entirly different programming language.
+Java is an entirely different programming language.

 ### A very brief history